simmoe/react-router/README.md

     )
 }
 ````
 As you can see the whole App returns a < Router >.
 The Router includes the < Header > as well as a < Switch > with three < Route > components inside.
-The way this works, is that the Router will look for the first <Link> that matches it´s "path" and then return the component inside.
+The way this works, is that the Router will look for the first < NavLink > that matches it´s "path" and then return the component inside.

 Try it out!